 Take care of your sources of stress and avoid wearing yourself out during the day.
 Try to lead a quiet life!

-2. The right diet for Crohn’s disease
+2. The right diet to help Crohn’s disease treatment

 - Avoid coffee and tea, they irritate the intestine.

-- Avoid highly alcoholic beverages.
+- Also, avoid highly alcoholic beverages.

 - Drink more water regularly in smaller quantities throughout the day.